shabbirh/MongoHub-Mac/README.markdown

 ** Current **

+## History

+** 2.6 beta 4 - november 21, 2013 **

     - Make sure we don't mixup double and integer type (while editing a document)

-## History
+    - Trying to explain to the user if a document might be changed while editing it

 ** 2.6 beta 3 - november 21, 2013 **